 C408.1.4 Commissioning process completion requirements.
-Prior to the final mechanical, plumbing and electrical inspections or obtaining a certificate of occupancy, the certified commissioning professional or approved agency shall provide evidence of systems commissioning and completion in accordance with the provisions of this section.

-Copies of all documentation shall be given to the owner and made available to the code official upon request in accordance with Section C408.1.4.3

-C408.1.4.1 Commissioning progress preliminary report for code compliance.
-A preliminary report of commissioning test procedures and results shall be completed and certified by the certified commissioning professional or approved agency and provided to the building owner or owner's authorized agent.
+Drive to the final machanical shumking and electrical C408.1.4 Commissioning process completion requirements.
+Prior to the final mechanical, plumbing and electrical interactions on obtaining a contribute of comparison the contribute of comparison of the contribute of the contri inspections or obtaining a certificate of occupancy, the certified commissioning professional or approved agency shall provide evidence of systems building commissioning and completion in accordance with the provisions of this section. - Copies of all documentation shall be given to the owner and made available to the code official upon request in- accordance with Section C408.1.4.3 Commented [BK(321] C408.1.4.1 Commissioning progress preliminary report for code compliance.
+A preliminary report of C149-2018 commissioning test procedures and results shall be completed and certified by the certified commissioning professional or approved agency and provided to the building owner or owner's authorized agent.
 The report shall be organized with mechanical, lighting, service water heating and metering findings in separate sections to allow independent review.
-The report shall be identified as "Preliminary Commissioning Report," shall include the completed Commissioning Compliance Checklist, Figure C408.1.4.2, and shall identify:

-- 1. Itemization of deficiencies found during testing required by this code that have not been corrected at the time of report preparation. - Deferred tests that cannot be performed at the time of report preparation because of climatic conditions, with anticipated date of completion. - 3.
-Climatic conditions required for performance of the deferred tests. - 4.
-Results of functional performance tests. - 3.5.
-Functional performance test procedures used during the commissioning process, including measurable criteria for test acceptance. - 4.6.
+The report shall be identified as "Preliminary Commissioning Report," shall include the completed Commissioning Compliance Checklist, Figure C408.1.4.2, and shall identify: 2.1.
+Itemization of deficiencies found during testing required by this code that have not been corrected at the time of report preparation.
+3.2.
+Deferred tests that cannot be performed at the time of report preparation because of climatic conditions, with anticipated date of completion.
+Climatic conditions required for performance of the deferred tests.
+4. Results of functional performance tests.
+4.5.
+Functional performance test procedures used during commissioning process, including measurable criteria for test acceptance.
+5.6.
 Status of the project's record documents, manuals and systems operation training with respect to requirements in Section C103.6.

-C408.1.4.2 Acceptance of report.
-Buildings, or portions thereof, shall not be considered acceptable for a final inspection pursuant to Section C104.2.6 until the code official has received a letter of transmittal from the building owner acknowledging that the building owner or owner's authorized agent has received the Preliminary Commissioning Report.
-Completion of the Commissioning Compliance Checklist (Figure C408.1.4.2) is deemed to satisfy this requirement.
+Commented [BK(322] C408.1.4.2C408.1.4.1 Acceptance of reportCommissioning compliance.
+Buildings, or portions thereof, shall not be C149-2018 considered acceptable for a final inspection pursuant to Section C104.2.6 until the code official has received a letter of transmittal from the building owner or owner's representative acknowledging that the building owner or owner's authorized agent has received the Preliminary Commissioning Report.
+Completion of the Commissioning Compliance Checklist (Figure C408.1.4.21) is deemed to satisfy this requirement.
+Phased acceptance of the Commissioning Compliance Checklist for portions of the work specific to the trade that is being inspected is permissible where accepted by the code official and where the certified commissioning professional remains responsible for completion of the commissioning process.
+If there are unresolved deficiencies when the final inspection is scheduled, the Commented [BK(323] Commissioning Report shall be submitted and shall describe the unresolved deficiencies C151-2018

+Commented [BK(324] C149-2018

-FIGURE C408.1.4.2 COMMISSIONING COMPLIANCE CHECKLIST
+FIGURE C408.1.4.2 C408.1.4.1 COMMISSIONING COMPLIANCE CHECKLIST